IritaSee/se3gcnn-medical/README.md

 It is suggested to use the same WandB name for all the experiments, so they will all be shown together.
 It is also suggested to store the results in the same folder in different sub-folders.
 In other words, it is suggested to use the same --run_path and --exp_name arguments for all experiments.

 In the main experiments, there are 5 networks to train.
 In the paper, they are named OursFull, OursPart, OursDecoupled, Baseline, and Classical.
 We train each network with a small and a big capacity (marked in the names with superscript - or +), and with or without data augmentation (marked in the names with or without Aug).
 Thus we end up with 20 experiments.
+The names of the experiments are the same as in the paper.

 To train OursFull<sup>- </sup> or OursFull<sup>+</sup>, run ```python train_drivedata.py --path [your path to the root folder] --interoplate --grid_size 7 --model_capacity [small or big] --exp_name [your wandb name] --run_path [name of the folder to be created to store the results] --network ours_full```